flapjackstan/flapjackstan.github.io/_pages/cv-resume.md

 Collect, clean, review and map geospatial data for federally funded research projects focused on analyzing relationships and trends within disadvantaged communities for projects related to Public Health.

-- Designed and implemented a risk index database using a cloud based mysql instance using New York public health department COVID-19 reporting, census estimates, and hospital inventory reports.<br />
+- Designed and implemented a risk index database using a cloud based mysql instance using New York public health department COVID-19 reporting, census estimates, and hospital inventory reports.  \

-- Automated reusable python web scraping tools to collect JSON formatted geospatial data from Weedmaps API, Google Maps API, and Yelp API that reduced time spent manually gathering data.<br />
+- Automated reusable python web scraping tools to collect JSON formatted geospatial data from Weedmaps API, Google Maps API, and Yelp API that reduced time spent manually gathering data.  \

-- Implemented coding standards to assist onboarding analysts to clean, geocode, and spatially join data for applying cross validation techniques for ANOVA testing and model building in both python and R.<br />
+- Implemented coding standards to assist onboarding analysts to clean, geocode, and spatially join data for applying cross validation techniques for ANOVA testing and model building in both python and R.  \

 - Familiar with OLS, Random Forest, Generalized Additive, ARIMA, KNN, Geographically Weighted Regression, and K Means Clustering<br />